shamimkhaled/GeminiProAIModel-ATS-Resume-Expert/README.md

 - Each button triggers a conditional block that calls get_gemini_response with appropriate inputs and prompts.
 - The generated response is then displayed on the Streamlit app.

-#### Additional Notes:
-- The code requires a valid Google API key with access to Gemini Pro.
-Get API KEY from [Google AI Studio](https://makersuite.google.com/app/apikey)
-- The pdf2image library requires the [Poppler](https://github.com/oschwartz10612/poppler-windows/releases/) library to be installed.

 ## Running the Code Locally: